nakedcloud/videola/README.md

 Community contributions (including bug reports) should utilize the [github issue queue](http://github.com/Videola/videola/issues).
 Additional documentation can be found in [http://github.com/Videola/videola/blob/master/INSTALL.txt](INSTALL.txt).

 NOTE: This is an initial alpha release targeted at developers; while we'll try our best, we can't guarantee an upgrade path for future versions as we move towards a 1.0 release.
 Caveat emptor.

+This software distribution was created and posted by [Lullabot](http://www.lullabot.com)